-Once an emergency communications system has been installed, tested, and accepted, the public safety agency enters the Support, Maintenance, and Sustainment Phase.
-The goals of this phase are to maintain the system and equipment, manage the budget, and continually assess and communicate needs.
+Once an emergency communications system has been installed, tested, and accepted, the public safety agency enters the Support, Maintenance, and Sustainment phase.
+The goals of this phase are to maintain the system and equipment, manage the budget, and continually assess and communicate needs to ensure the accepted system stays at optimal operational level during its life.

-Experienced officials caution communications system maintenance is complex.
-Agencies must manage many moving parts, including day-to-day operations; ongoing maintenance and repair of equipment, hardware, and software upgrades10; and asset tracking.
-In addition, systems and system components have varying lifecycle lengths, such as infrastructure (e.g., 20-25 years), fixed station equipment (e.g., 11-15 years), and devices (e.g., 7-10 years) as shown in Figure 4.
-To further complicate maintenance activities, agencies are typically managing multiple systems (e.g., LMR, data, IP-based broadband, alert and warning systems), while simultaneously planning for future capabilities or integration of systems (e.g., statewide or regional systems, NPSBN).
-Agencies must communicate system lifecycles and funding needs, as any delayed maintenance could have a negative effect on communications capabilities and response operations.
+Experienced officials caution that communications system maintenance is complex.
+Agencies must manage many moving parts, including day-to-day operations; ongoing maintenance and repair of equipment, hardware, and software upgrades ; and asset tracking.
+In addition, systems and system components have varying lifecycle lengths, such as infrastructure, 20-25 years), fixed station equipment for example, 11-15 years), and devices for example, 3-4 years) as shown in Figure 3.
+To further complicate maintenance activities, agencies are typically managing multiple systems for example, LMR, data, IP-based broadband, alerts and warnings, and cybersecurity systems), while simultaneously planning for future capabilities or integration of systems for example, statewide or regional systems, FirstNet).
+Agencies must communicate system lifecycles and funding needs, as any delayed maintenance could have a negative impact on communications capabilities and response operations.